 Running Club is active from October until May.
 It is open to grades 3-6 and will meet once per week doing all kinds of fun running activities.

 In conjunction with this club, a Running Team will be developed to enter into the Edmonton Journal Indoor Games in March.
 The Running Team is open to grades 4-6 and will run from October to March.

 Our Division 2 students participate in an annual field trip of skiing and snowboarding at Snow Valley.

 Approximately each month, our students participate in different spirit days for example Career Day and dressing up as your favourite story book character.

-At the start of each year, our students are put into one of twelve different tribe groups which are composed of students from each grade level with the purpose of building a community within the school that extends beyond their classrooms and age grouping.
+At the start of each year, our Logos Christian students are put into one of twelve different tribe groups which are based on the 12 Tribes of Israel from the Old Testament of the Bible.
+Students from each grade level are placed in a tribe, with the purpose of building a community within the school that extends beyond their classrooms and age grouping.
 Throughout the year, tribe groups will gather and complete an art project or celebratory activity together.

 100th Day of School

 Every year, our Division 1 students celebrate their 100th day of being in school by doing an activity with their classroom teacher.